 The first thing to remember is that when you are looking at dishes with diverse spices and flavours, you must look for medium to low alcohol wines so as not to add any more heat to the already piquant flavours.
 Some residual sugar or even ripeness of the grape is actually useful as it douses the fire from chillies, yet doesn’t mask the lingering length of spices.
 If you are a red wine lover, keep to wines with gentle and silky, velvety tannins and minimal or no oak influence.
 Oak imparts additional spice and tannins into the wine, so the best advice is to avoid choosing tannic and heavily oak influenced wines that would completely clash with the elevated levels of spice in the food.

-Keeping the above in mind, here is what I have been pairing recently with my Asian food.
-I am delighted to share these you…
+Keeping the above in mind, here is what we have been pairing recently with our Asian food.

 Sparkling wines to match Asian food